swipelux/zeroid-widget/README.md

 <img width="500px" src="public/sigrequest.png">

-It is being used to identify the user by wallet so then we can prepare a personal key bucket for you. <b>No fee is charged.</b>
+It is being used to identify the user by wallet, so then we can prepare a personal key bucket for you. <b>No fee is charged.</b>

 Once signed, the key management pop-up is shown,